Marcao02/complaw-deeptech/linear_state_machine_language/examples/safe/smtlib/README.md

 If it does not, then it is excluded.

 A warrant entitles the owner to buy shares at a fixed price.
 But all the money in a KISS(Equity) and a Safe is paid up front, so it's not a warrant.
+It's a lot like a warrant, so says everybody, but it's not exactly a warrant.

 It's not debt, either, because it's not repayable.
 (The KISS(Debt) is repayable, so that's a convertible promissory note.
 But we're not talking about KISS(Debt) right now, we're talking about KISS(Equity).)

 I guess that makes the KISS(Equity) an "other convertible security".

 So the Safe has to count KISS(Equity) conversion as part of its fully diluted capitalization.

+Arguably it shouldn't do, because if you take a step back, Safes and KISSes are both seed-stage instruments hired to do the same job, and they expect to all convert simultaneously upon the next equity round.
+But a literalist reading of the Safe has the KISS(Equity) included in the fully-diluted capitalization, so that's that.

 ### Does the KISS include Safes in the fully diluted capitalization?